thalesvb/sccc2-collatz/README.md

 But is still 3x slower and way more memory intensive than Synchronous code.
 There is margin to squeeze more, but is enough for now.

+WebAssembly (Experimental)
+---

+Because why not?
+Actually compiled from C code.
+It is a simple code, eventually you'll find overflow erros (wrong answers when checking above 1000000) You need to compile collatz.c to collatz.wasm first before using this run type.

 How to run
 ---